-Until now we did a lot of stuff with programming that is not related to web or network.
+Until now, we had done a lot with programming that is not related to the web or the network.
 Now it's time for CGI.
-As the name suggests, CGI means "Common" gateway interface for everything.
+As the name suggests, CGI means the "Common Gateway Interface" for everything.
 CGI is one of the essential parts of HTTP (Hyper-Text Transfer Protocol).

-It is a set of standards that define a standard way of passing information or web-user request to an application program & to get data back to forward it to users.
-This is the exchange of information between web-server and a custom script.
+CGI is a set of standards that defines a standard way of passing information or web-user requests to an application program and getting data back to forward it to users.
+It is the exchange of information between the web server and a custom script.
 When the users requested the web-page, the server sends the requested web-page.
 The web server usually passes the information to all application programs that process data and sends back an acknowledged message; this technique of passing data back-and-forth between server and application is the Common Gateway Interface.
 The current version of CGI is CGI/1.1 & CGI/1.2 is under process.

 What happens when a user clicks a hyperlink to browse a particular web-page or URL (Uniform Resource Locator).

 - Browser contacts the HTTP web server for demanding the URL

 - Look for the filename